Back to Black: Commercial performance

 Back to Black debuted at number three on the UK Albums Chart on 5 November 2006 with first-week sales of 43,021 copies.
 The album reached number one for the first time during the week ending 20 January 2007, its 11th week on the chart, selling over 35,500 copies.
 The following week, it remained at number one with nearly 48,000 copies sold.
 Five weeks later, it returned for a third week atop the UK chart, selling 47,000 copies.
 Back to Black was the best-selling album of 2007 in the UK, having sold 1.85 million copies.
-The BPI certified the album 13-times Platinum on 30 March 2018, and by October 2018, it had sold 3.93 million copies, making it the UK's second best-selling album of the 21st century so far, as well as the 12th best-selling album in the UK of all time.
+The BPI certified the album 15-times Platinum on 28 March 2025, denoting shipments of 4.5 million copies in the UK, making it the UK's second best-selling album of the 21st century so far, as well as the joint 11th best-selling album in the UK of all time.

 Back to Black debuted at number seven on the Billboard 200 in the United States with first-week sales of 51,000 copies, becoming the highest debut entry for an album by a British female solo artist at the time—a record that would be broken by Joss Stone's Introducing Joss Stone, which debuted at number two on the Billboard 200 the following week.
 Following Winehouse's multiple wins at the 50th Annual Grammy Awards, the album jumped from number 24 to a new peak of number two on the Billboard 200 chart issue dated 1 March 2008 with sales of 115,000 copies.
 The album was certified double-Platinum by the Recording Industry Association of America (RIAA) on 12 March 2008, and has since sold nearly three million copies in the US.